 This allows you to choose an individualized emphasis in your studies, independent of the program’s pre-defined curriculum.

-Professorship in Business Administration - Subject Area: International Management + Program Director Business Administration BW
+Professorship in Digital Business Processes + Program Director Business Administration

 Room P 208